• Skip to primary navigation

 Millionaire Shortbread Recipe

-How to make Millionaire Shortbread Bars
+How to Make Millionaire Shortbread Bars

 This millionaire shortbread recipe is really like three recipes in one.
 As always, we'll walk through the process step-by-step, and don't forget to watch the video!

-Make the shortbread
+Make the Shortbread

 The first step in making these millionaire bars is to make the shortbread.
 It needs ot cool slightly before pouring the caramel layer on top, and the caramel takes a lot of attention to make, so be sure to start by baking the shortbread.

-Prepare the pan
+Prepare the Pan

-Make the caramel shortbread dough
+Make the Shortbread

 In the bowl of a standing mixer, or in a large bowl with a hand-held mixer, cream together the butter and sugar until light and fluffy (about 60 seconds).